Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Housing Authority of the City of Charleston, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Housing Authority of the City of Charleston manages approximately 3,000 assisted housing units (1,748 Section 8, 1,252 Public Housing), and wait times depend on turnover and demand in Charleston.
 You will be notified when your name reaches the top of the list for eligibility verification.

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Housing Authority of the City of Charleston provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Charleston.
+This program serves approximately 1,748 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-LIHTC
+LIHTC closed

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Housing Authority of the City of Charleston directly for specific program details and eligibility requirements.
+The LIHTC program at Housing Authority of the City of Charleston provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Charleston.
+Contact the housing authority directly for specific program details and eligibility requirements.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Housing Authority of the City of Charleston are attached to specific apartment complexes or units in Charleston.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

 Frequently Asked Questions